UI trustees approve second consecutive tuition hike

 “While our commitment to affordability remains steadfast, this year a high level of inflation has also shaped our recommendations,” said Nicholas Jones, UI System executive vice president and VP for academic affairs.
 “We are facing inflationary pressures, and all three universities have incurred significant costs to keep their campuses safe during the COVID-19 pandemic.”

-Jones pointed to recent Consumer Price Index increases to explain the now-approved tuition.
+Jones pointed to recent Consumer Price Index increases to explain the tuition increase approved at Thursday's UI trustees meeting in Chicago.
 The CPI has risen, on average, 4.1 percent annually for the last four years, including 7.1 percent in the last 12 months.

-The cost of an Engineering degree at Urbana-Champaign, tied for Business as the costliest, will bump from $8,830 to $8,988 per semester for students starting in the fall.
+The cost of an engineering degree at Urbana-Champaign, tied for business as the costliest, will jump from $8,830 to $8,988 per semester for students starting in the fall.

 Incoming out-of-state students will pay about 2.2 to 2.5 percent more per year than their current UI undergraduate counterparts.
 An out-of-state student’s Engineering degree will rise from $19,066 to $19,517 per semester.